jaclu/tmux-packet-loss/README.md

 of the stored data points, making the latest checks stand out.
 Past the decline point, the average of all samples is used.

 On modern tmux versions, this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations when it comes to shutting down this background process.

+As the plugin is initialized, it will terminate any already running background process, and start a new one.

+Each time check_packet_loss.sh is run, if the monitor background process is not running it is started, so should in all normal cases be self healing.

 If the monitor experiences errors, packet loss of 101% or higher are reported.

 Result | Explanation
 -|-
 101 | Failed to find % loss in ping output.
-Temporary issue.<br />Some pings don't report loss % if there is no connection to host.<br>They just report `ping: sendto: Host is unreachable`
+Temporary issue.<br /> Some pings don't report loss % if there is no connection to host.<br> They just report `ping: sendto: Host is unreachable`
 201 | Could not parse output.
-This condition is unlikely to self correct.<br />If you file the output of `ping -c 5 8.8.4.4` as an Issue and also mention what Operating System this is and any other factors you think are relevant, I will try to fix it by including parsing of that output format.
+This condition is unlikely to self correct.<br /> If you file the output of `ping -c 5 8.8.4.4` as an Issue and also mention what Operating System this is and any other factors you think are relevant, I will try to fix it by including parsing of that output format.

 ## Dependencies